Splunk HTTP Event Collector (HEC)

 token

-header will be ignored and requests will not be authenticated.valid_tokens
+header is ignored and requests are not authenticated.

 <component_id>